 A time-lapse video is a sequence of images captured at set intervals over a period, then played back at a …

-Time lapse Definition & Meaning Time lapse is a specialized technique in photography and film that captures frames at a …
+What is Time-lapse in film and photography?
+Definition & Meaning Time-lapse is a specialized technique in photography and film that …

-Depth of field Definition & Meaning Depth of field means how much of an image is in sharp focus from …
+What is Depth of field?
+Definition & Meaning Depth of field is the extent of an image that is in …

 What is Aerial Cinematography?
-Definition, History, and Examples.
+Definition, History & Examples

-Aerial cinematography Definition & Meaning Aerial cinematography is the art of capturing movie shots from the air.
-It involves using …
+What is Aerial cinematography?
+Definition & Meaning Aerial cinematography is the art of capturing movie shots from the air.
+It …

 What is 360 Video?
 Now A Mature Filmmaking Tool (with Examples)

-360-degree video Definition & Meaning 360-degree video, also known as immersive video or spherical video, is a video recording in …
+What is 360-degree video?
+Definition & Meaning 360-degree video, also known as immersive video or spherical video, is a video …

 Interview with Underwater Videographer and Photographer Alexander Semenov